Oblique Lateral Interbody Fusion

 Are There Any Potential Risks Or Complications?

 All treatment and outcome results are specific to the individual patient.
 Results may vary.
-Even though the DLIF is minimally invasive, it’s important to remember that it is still spine surgery, and therefore not without risk.
+Even though the OLIF is minimally invasive, it’s important to remember that it is still spine surgery, and therefore not without risk.
 Complications such as infection, nerve damage, blood clots, blood loss and bowel and bladder problems, along with complications associated with anesthesia, are some of the potential risks of spinal surgery.
-A potential risk inherent to spinal fusion is failure of the vertebral bone and graft to properly fuse, a condition that may require additional surgery.
+A potential risk inherent to spinal fusion is the failure of the vertebral bone and graft to properly fuse, a condition that may require additional surgery.